fsprojects/fantomas/docs/Documentation.md

 ```

 Please note that you should only add settings to the `.editorconfig` file when you want to deviate from the default settings.
-Copying this list above is unnecessary.
+Copying the entire list above is unnecessary.

 ### indent_size